Daniel Ferreira (writer)

 Daniel Ferreira (born 1981) is a Colombian writer and blogger.
 He was born in San Vicente de Chucuri in the mountainous province of Santander, and moved to Bogotá to study linguistics at the National University.
-He is the author of several award-winning novels such as La balada de los bandoleros baladíes, Viaje al interior de una gota de sangre and Rebelión de los oficios inútiles.
+He is the author of several award-winning novels such as La balada de los bandoleros baladíes, Viaje al interior de una gota de sangre.
+Ferreira won the Premio Clarin de Novela for Rebelión de los oficios inútiles in 2014.

 In 2017, he was named as one of the Bogota39, a selection of the best young writers in Latin America.